Listen to this post

 A Few Folders to Rule Them All

-In the beginning of my journey with email, I had a folder for everything.
-It was a complete cluster if I’m being honest.
+At the beginning of my journey with email, I had a folder for everything.
+It was a complete mess.
 Over time I realized that having a few folders is plenty.
-I use a folder as a starting place for searches to narrow the scope of emails I’m searching for.
-If I’m looking for something it makes it much easier.
+I use a folder as a starting place for searches to narrow the scope of emails I’m searching for; if I’m looking for something, it makes it much easier.

 I have an accounts folder where I scurry any account-related emails.
 Within that accounts folder, I have a few big-ticket folders like Amazon, Insurance, and Orders.
-I have a filter that puts all the Amazon emails in that folder to make it easy to find old support correspondences.
+I have a filter that puts all the Amazon emails in that folder to find old support correspondences easily.

 As I work on things like replacing a fence, filing away emails about a car accident, or other fun efforts, I throw them in a subfolder of the Efforts folder.
-It helps me find past discussions and follow up on the effort as it moves through my workflows.
+It helps me find past discussions and follow up on the effort as it moves through my task pipeline.

-I have a folder for any correspondences I have with friends, family, colleagues, etc. If people are a big part of my life, I have a special folder just for them.
+I have a folder for any correspondence I have with friends, family, colleagues, etc. If people are a big part of my life, I have a special folder just for them.

-As an employee of the tech industry, I get quite a bit of recruiter mail.
+As a member of the tech industry, I get quite a bit of recruiter mail.
 I ferret away any of those emails for safekeeping if any Bad Things Happen ™.

 I keep most of my content consumption in Inoreader by way of RSS feeds.
-In some cases, no RSS exists so notifications from systems like GitHub, Trello, and other software go in there.
+In the event that no RSS exists I send notifications to the Notifications folder.
+Notifications from systems like GitHub, Trello, and other software go in there as well.
 I keep the email notifications to a minimum and prefer app notifications to email.

 Email is My Business

 Using tools like Slack and Microsoft Teams has helped me tame my inbox.
-Chatter lives in Slack; actions live in Trello, formal communications live in my inbox.
-If there’s anything I need to act upon, I’ll create a Trello card from my email client and Slack.
+Chatter lives in Slack; actions live in Trello; formal communications live in my inbox.
+If I need to act upon anything, I’ll create a Trello card from my email client and Slack.
 It helps me separate the concerns and keep myself sane with the high volume of communications I deal with daily.